 The Fanduel Arizona app frequently offers odds boost promos that can up your profit.
 And if you’re into parlay betting, Fanduel has your back, offering multi-sport insurance when you spread beta across four or more sports.

 If you’re interested in prop wagers and odds, Pointsbet Arizona has a lot of them.
 It also has a unique points betting system that differs from fixed odds, rewarding you for how right you are about a certain bet.

 It’s a fun new way to play the odds.
 Users particularly appreciate Pointsbet’s NBA promotions, including one where you receive $3 for every three-pointer the team you wager on makes in a game.
 Pointsbet’s odds, in general, are typical of an American odds sportsbook.

-William Hill odds in AZ
+William Hill odds

 William Hill may have originated in the United Kingdom, but its odds on American sports are impressive, especially with the NFL.
 A nice touch is listing potential odds boosts by the football team, making it easy to increase your payouts when wagering on your favorite squad.

 The futures odds are also extensive, stretching into major sports events in 2022 and beyond.